 px - pixels - 1 px = 1/96th of an inch

 Q: In CSS3, how would you select:

-<a> element whose href attribute value begins with
+1. Every <a> element whose href attribute value begins with https

-<a> element whose href attribute value ends with
+2. Every <a> element whose href attribute value ends with .pdf

-3. Every <a> element whose href attribute value contains the substring
+3. Every <a> element whose href attribute value contains the substring css

-Select every <a> element whose href attribute value contains the substring
+Select every <a> element whose href attribute value contains the substring css:

 For a top CSS developer, provided questions might come off as a bit basic.
-However, they cover most of the core CSS concepts and principles, and they do provide a starting point for evaluating individuals.
+However, they cover most of the core CSS concepts, visual design and principles, and they do provide a starting point for evaluating individuals.
 Being able to discuss CSS principles and concepts in a clear and coherent manner will demonstrate candidate’s communication skills as well as their theoretical and peripheral subject knowledge.
 Finding true masters of CSS is a challenge.
+From WordPress developers and mobile app experts to Adobe, Magento, Ajax, and PSD programmers the quest is not easy.
 We hope you find the questions presented in this post to be a useful foundation in your quest for the elite few among CSS developers.
 Finding such candidates is well worth the effort, as they will undoubtedly have a significant positive impact on your team’s productivity and results.